hyperledger/fabric-samples/asset-transfer-basic/chaincode-external/README.md

 This will output the chaincode pakage identifier such as `basic_1.0:0262396ccaffaa2174bc09f750f742319c4f14d60b16334d2c8921b6842c090c` that you will need to use in the following commands.

-For convenience it is best to store it in an environment variable so it can be referenced in other commands:
+For convenience it is best to store your package id value in an environment variable so that it can be referenced in later commands:

 ```
-set PKGID=basic_1.0:0262396ccaffaa2174bc09f750f742319c4f14d60b16334d2c8921b6842c090
+export PKGID=basic_1.0:0262396ccaffaa2174bc09f750f742319c4f14d60b16334d2c8921b6842c090
 ```

 If needed, you can query the installed chaincode to get its package-id: